USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 [Return to Top](#TOC_A)

 -   `STK_GRPS_### `<a id=STK_GRPS_###></a>
     Directory path and file name of the stack groups file for sector ###, where ### = 001, 002,…,N_EMIS_PT.
 Each ### refers to one of the inline plume rise point-source sectors.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#inline-stream-offline) for further information.

 -   `STK_EMIS_###`<a id=STK_EMIS_###></a>
     Directory path and file name of the point emissions file for sector ###, where ### = 01, 02,…,N_EMIS_PT.
 Each ### refers to the one of the plume rise point-source sectors.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#inline-stream-offline) for further information.

 -   `STK_EMIS_DIAG_###`<a id=STK_EMIS_DIAG_###></a>
     Logical for turning on/off diagnostic output for point emissions file for sector ###, where ### = 01, 02,…,N_EMIS_PT.
 Each ### refers to the one of the plume rise point-source sectors.
 These data reflect the emission rates after scaling rules have been applied by DESID, the emissions control interface.
 Values for STK_EMIS_DIAG_### include FALSE, TRUE, 2D, 2DSUM, and 3D.
 The TRUE and 2D options are synonymous and will output just the surface layer of emissions.
 The 2DSUM option outputs a 2D file with values calculated from summing the entire column of emissions in each horizontal grid cell.
 The 3D option outputs a full 3D file.
 All options provide output across all output time steps during the simulation day.
+See [Chapter 6](CMAQ_UG_ch06_model_configuration_options.md#inline-stream-offline) for further information.

 -   `LAYP_STDATE [HHMMSS]`<a id=LAYP_STDATE></a>
     Start date for calculating elevated-point-source emissions.